PLEASE READ THE FOLLOWING IN ITS ENTIRETY

 BEFORE CONTACTING THE MID-ATLANTIC GERMAN SHEPHERD RESCUE

-Surrendering your pet should be considered your LAST option
+Surrendering your pet should be considered your LAST option, not your FIRST.

 Pet Friendly Apartments and Rentals:

 Includes sites with options to search only where pets are allowed.

 - For Rent By Owner Homes